SamKhan32/bank-marketing-ml/README.md

 # Bank Marketing Machine Learning Analysis

 This repository contains a machine learning project analyzing the UCI Bank Marketing dataset.
-The objective is to compare the performance of traditional machine learning models (Logistic Regression, Naive Bayes) with a feed-forward neural network implemented in PyTorch.
+The objective is to compare the performance of traditional machine learning models (Logistic Regression, Random Forest) with a feed-forward neural network implemented in PyTorch.
 The task is to predict whether a customer will subscribe to a term deposit based on demographic, financial, and campaign-related features.

 ## Project Overview